MOClim/climate-data-analysis/python/week03_timeseries2_pattern_analysis/day06_temporal_resolution.md

 ---
 ## Exercise: Narrow Time Resolution

-In this exercise, copy and run `w03_08_compare_temporal_resolution.sample.py` with a zoomed narrow time range.
+In this exercise, copy and run:

+`w03_08_compare_temporal_resolution.sample.py`

+This example uses a zoomed narrow time range to compare climate datasets with different temporal resolutions.

 ### Zooming into a Narrow Time Range